 - Carrot sticks

 Foods high in phytochemicals, like broccoli, berries, carrots, cantaloupe, and apples, may decrease the risk of developing certain cancers, heart disease, hypertension, and diabetes.

 This article details which fruits and vegetables are the healthiest for dogs, including how many calories in each serving.
 By the end, you’ll learn what fruits and vegetables are best for your dog’s weight loss journey and which ones are dangerous.

 The healthiest fruits for dogs.

 Just like people, dogs love sweet fruits.
 My 7-year-old PBGV mix, Shelby, loves watermelon and cantaloupe as a refreshing Summer treat.
 Her most frequent fruit snack is blueberries, with only one calorie per berry.

 There are many healthy fruit options for dogs, but some can be high in calories or bad for their digestive system, like citrus fruits.

 - Watermelon: This juicy fruit is 90% water and is low in calories, making it a great summer snack for dogs.
 Be careful to remove the seeds before feeding watermelon to your dog — 30 calories per 100 grams.

-- Strawberries: These low-calorie sweet berries are 91% water and a good source of fiber and protein — 32 calories per 100 grams.
+- Strawberries: These low-calorie sweet berries are 91% water and a good source of fiber and protein.
+Strawberries are also high in magnesium — 32 calories per 100 grams.

 - Cantaloupe: This sweet melon is also high in water content and low in calories — 34 calories per 100 grams.